 Then in early May, the Legislature passed, and Gov. Ducey signed, SB 1524, Arizona’s FY 2019 budget.
 Buried deep in the bill was the abolishment of the Legislative Governmental Mall Commission and the reassignment of its authority to ADOA.
 Instead of public hearings held by a diverse commission, the review of new memorials authorized by the Legislature for Wesley Bolin Memorial Plaza would be handled by ADOA’s administrative personnel.
 (In June 2019 the Arizona Capitol Times reported that, according to the Commission’s former Chair DeMenna, Sen. Barto wanted the Commission eliminated because they didn’t support her bill to authorize the Assyrian Genocide monument in 2016.)

 During the remainder of 2018 we used everything we’d learned to plan our best effort to get a Union soldier memorial bill passed in the Legislature’s 2019 session.
-We increased the information about the SUVCW Department of the Southwest on our website, and improved the site’s Union soldier memorial project web page.
-And, we setup an official email account so that we could use email addresses that included our website’s domain name, and created an official graphic logo to be used in the footers of our messages.
+We increased the information about the SUVCW Department of the Southwest on our website, and we setup an official email account so that we could use email addresses that included our website’s domain name, and created an official graphic logo to be used in the footers of our messages.

 We also found all of the legislative districts where our Department senior officers lived, and identified the Republican legislators that represented them.
 Language was drafted for the emails we planned to send to them that included a link to our website and a request for a meeting.
 In late December 2018 we began sending emails from our official account to the targeted legislators.
 They were signed by the senior officers that lived in their districts.
 We planned to follow them up with phone calls repeating our requests for meetings.